-- Can we have dinner as a family?
+- Can we still enjoy dinner as a family?

-- How to celebrate food-heavy holidays, like Christmas or Halloween?
+- How will we celebrate food-focused holidays, like Thanksgiving, Christmas, or Halloween?

 - Will eating ever be fun again?

-Though the news of a food allergy may seem devastating at first, these issues are something that most people are at least somewhat aware of these days, and that makes them much easier to deal with.
+Though the news of a food allergy may seem devastating at first, these issues are something that most people are at least somewhat aware of these days, and that makes them much easier to deal with than it once was.

-Just a few decades ago, very few people knew what it meant to be “gluten free” or “lactose intolerant.”
+Just a few decades ago, very few people knew what it meant to be on a “gluten free” diet, or “lactose intolerant.”

 Today, many restaurant employees are given food allergy training, many people can rattle off the FDA’s list of common allergens, and reading labels at the grocery store is nothing to scoff at.

-Now is probably a great time to go into a little more detail about the common ingredients that affect the most people.
+Now is probably a great time to go into a little more detail about the common ingredients that affect the most people in the United States.